 Festival of Trees

-For the past fourteen years, The Salvation Army has held the annual Festival of Trees in December at the Lycoming Mall.
+For years, The Salvation Army has held the annual Festival of Trees in December at the Lycoming Mall.
 The three week event and live auction has been traditionally sponsored by Backyard Broadcasting and the Lycoming Mall and spotlights up to 50 area businesses.

 Any questions may be directed to Tony Perrotta at 570-326-9187.

 The Angel Tree Program provides toys and clothing for needy children from birth to 12 years old at Christmas.
 Over 1,000 children received toys and clothing packages this past Christmas.

 Many business, churches and organizations choose "Angel Tags" off of a vendor's Christmas Tree.
 These tags describe the tangible Christmas wishes of each child in need.
 Caring people donate the presents with the tag to The Salvation Army.
 These gifts are then distributed to the families.
 On Christmas Morning over a thousand happy children have a merry Christmas because of generous community donors.

 "Toys for Tots" also supplies many toys to help accommodate children whose names are not picked through the Angel Tree Program.